el2718/FastQSL2/README.md

 ### If use fastqsl\.pro
 * install **IDL** https://www.nv5geospatialsoftware.com/Products/IDL
   * setting an environmental variable of `$IDL_PATH` and placing fastqsl\.pro into a private path is suggested.
-If your IDL is installed at /usr/local/exelis/idl, just append such line to ~/.bashrc:
+If your IDL is installed at /usr/local/exelis/idl, and if you use Bash Shell, just append such line to ~/.bashrc:
      ```bash
     export IDL_DIR=/usr/local/exelis/idl
-    export IDL_PATH="$IDL_IDL/lib:+$HOME/your/private/pro/path"
+    export IDL_PATH="$IDL_DIR/lib:+/your/private/pro/path"
     ```
 * or install **GDL** https://gnudatalanguage.github.io/downloads.html
   * setting an environmental variable of `$GDL_PATH` is **necessary for write\_png**, and placing fastqsl\.pro into a private path is suggested.
 The default `$GDL_DIR` is depends on the distribution: